Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 A selection of stuffed animals used in the psychotherapy for children with schizophrenia are dotted throughout the exhibition where they appear individually, and in herds.

-On a lonely pink pedestal a framed photograph of the artist’s father rests on one of these such animals, above the words “Debt” and “Court whore” scrawled by Melgaard repeatedly and obsessively in thick black marker, a reflection perhaps, on how the memory of individuals, support us in the present moment.
+On a lonely pink pedestal a framed photograph of the artist’s father rests on one such animal, above the words “Debt” and “Court whore” scrawled by Melgaard repeatedly and obsessively in thick black marker, a reflection perhaps, on how the memory of individuals from out past support us in the present moment.

-Through the use of stone, the artist combines material references to classicism with more palpable bygone personal histories and lived experiences that explore the associations of perfume and marble as expressions of both smell and death.
+The stones in this exhibtion were formed millions of years ago.
+Through the use of this inanimate material and the perfume in the show, which is organic and fleeting, the artist combines material references to timelessnes and eternity with more palpable bygone personal histories and lived experiences that explore the associations of perfume and marble as expressions of smell and death.

-Recently, Melgaard explored bottling the scent of a specific breed of French Bulldog mixed with Chinese Crested.[3]
-With this show Melgaard was interested in bottling the scent of an individual: the expression and product of personality, lived experience and nature.
+Recently, Melgaard explored bottling the scent of a specific breed of French Bulldog mixed with Chinese Crested.[5]
+With this show Melgaard was interested in bottling the scent of an individual: the expression of personality and nature.

 When viewed in reverse, scent, and breath are presented as the last of the best time.